ivoa/vo-dml/tools/ReadMe.md

 * 0.3.6 JPA EntityGraphs
 * 0.3.7 To VODSL task added
 * 0.3.8 Add schema generation via the generated Java code.
-* 0.3.9 Added JSON serialization.
+* 0.3.9 Add JSON serialization.

 _TODO - there is still some information in the [README.txt](./README.txt) file that should be incorporated in these instructions_